 - The published W.A.B.
 Net Frequencies do not 'belong' to W.A.B. - If a frequency is not in use, then anyone can use them.

 - QSL Cards are not required to claim any W.A.B.
 Awards.
 However, if a report on a QSO is received from an SWL by any means (e-mail, QSL Card, eQSL etc.), any Book Numbers they have may be claimed by the station

 receiving the report.

 - The W.A.B.
-Callsigns (G4WAB & G7WAB) are available for W.A.B. members to use (for a specified limited period of time), BUT YOU MUST CONTACT THE LICENCE HOLDER FOR PERMISSION FIRST to avoid clashes and illegal callsign use.
+Callsigns (G4WAB, G7WAB & G3ABG) are available for W.A.B. members to use (for a specified limited period of time).
+Please see the W.A.B.
+Club Callsigns page for conditions and how to apply.

 'NETIQUETTE' - A SHORT GUIDE FOR ALL MEMBERS, NEW & OLD

 (The following has been collated from various comments received - good and bad.
 They are not aimed at any particular station(s), and will hopefully assist in easing the smooth running of nets)

 - All nets are controlled by one station acting as Net Controller, who may occasionally appoint backup controllers.
 Note the one station as net controller.
 The system of appointing a backup has been shown to work to good effect.
 Chipping in to "Help" often does not.